Skip to content

 Dr Webber recently graduated from the Graduate Diploma in Leadership (Health and Human Services).
 Hear how the course has transformed her professional life.

-The healthcare industry is expected to grow by over 15 percent over the next five years.
-This program has a clear focus on providing multidisciplinary leadership and management skills designed to equip emerging, middle and senior managers, clinicians, health professionals, administrators, policy officers, teachers and counsellors working within the broad fields of health and human services.
+The course content, project focus flexibility, and pathway options in the Master degree have a clear focus on providing multidisciplinary leadership and management skills designed to equip emerging, middle and senior managers, clinicians, health professionals, administrators, policy officers, teachers and counsellors working within the broad fields of health and human services.

 Full-time role share of employment market